syvsto/booster2024_wasm_components/task5.md

 # 05 Going further

-Now that you've built a functioning application, it's time to use the things we've learned.
-In this final task, we will work on building middlewares for our application.
+Now that you've built a functioning application, it's time to use what you've learned by yourself.
+In this final task, we will work on building middlewares for our server-side application.

 ## 05.1 Logging